abudaan/vega-multi-view/README.md

 # Whether or not to call the run() method of the view after it has
 # been added to the page.
 Defaults to true.
 run: true

+# Whether or not to call the hover() method of the view after it has
+# been added to the page.
+Defaults to false.
+hover: false

 # Whether or not the Vega view should be added as a layer to a Leaflet
 # map.
 Defaults to false.